ClimenteA/simple-firebase/README.md

 let custom_id = await f.add("collectionName", myDoc)

 ```
 This creates a new collection (if not present) and adds `myDoc` to it with a custom ID (`"_id"`).
-If ID is already present this will replace existing data with the one added.
+If ID is already present, this will replace the existing data with the new one.

 ```js